Navigating the ever-evolving regulatory landscape

 From an initial post-crisis focus on risk management, global regulators have turned their attention to investor protection, with an emphasis on disclosure, transparency and advisor behaviour.
 While Canadian institutions did not experience the full depths of the global financial crisis, or succumb to the scandals that have plagued the UK and Australian markets, Canada’s securities regulators have seen sufficient potential for wrongdoing in the local market and financial institutions have experienced a steady stream of increasingly prescriptive regulation (see Exhibit 1).

 In the context of global regulatory trends, none of this should come as a surprise.
 As seen in Exhibit 2, Canadian regulators are following in the footsteps of their counterparts in the UK, Australia and the United States.
-However, with Canada’s uncommonly fractured regulatory landscape, the debate and opposition to new regulations, coupled with the need for several regulators to craft their own versions of the rules often leaves institutions with very little time for process/system changes, and the training necessary for implementation.
-These short timelines also often result in a more tactical “letter of the law” response, rather than a well-thought out strategic implementation that involves more than just system and process changes.
+However, with Canada’s uncommonly fractured regulatory landscape, the debate and opposition to new regulations, coupled with the need for several regulators to craft their own versions of the rules often leaves institutions with very little time for process or system changes or the training necessary for implementation.
+These short timelines also often result in a more tactical “letter of the law” response, rather than a well-thought-out strategic implementation that involves more than just system and process changes.